enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   ./gradlew deploy

 If you don't already have gradle installed, the gradle wrapper will download this first.
-Next it will build and then attempt to deploy the app.
+Next it will build the app and then attempt to deploy it.

-The deployment process simply consists of moving the result of the build, (the application file) into the ``$XP_HOME/deploy`` directory.
+The deployment step simply moves the result of the build, (the application jar file) into the ``$XP_HOME/deploy`` directory.
 From there, Enonic XP will detect, install and start the application automatically.